 The initiative is a nifty bit of “citizen science”: in this case, Calgarians learn more about how they can help protect the environment, while actively participating to keep the water clean.

 Most pharmacies already accept old or unused medicines, vitamins and over-the-counter products for environmentally safe disposal through the Alberta Pharmacists’ Association’s ENVIRx Program.
-But Lee Jackson, UCalgary biological science professor, came up with the idea of partnering with local pharmacies to see what could be done to help non-scientists learn more about the problem, and also to mitigate environmental impacts.
+But Dr. Lee Jackson, PhD, UCalgary biological science professor, came up with the idea of partnering with local pharmacies to see what could be done to help non-scientists learn more about the problem, and also to mitigate environmental impacts.

 The pilot program, which launches in January 2017, features an awareness campaign and prominently placed collection containers in six Calgary Co-op pharmacies – one in each quadrant of the city, along with two others outside the city.